braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/overview.md

 article_title: In-App Message Overview for iOS
 platform: iOS
 page_order: 0
-description: "This article covers iOS in-app messaging, when to best use it, in addition to several great use cases."
+description: "This article covers iOS in-app messaging, when to best use it, and several great use cases."
 channel:
   - in-app messages